chaezuha/discord-67-bot/README.md

 - Persistent SQLite stats: lifetime totals, per-type breakdown, leaderboards, current and longest streaks
 - Milestone celebration every 67 lifetime triggers, plus a 1% chance of a rare response variant
 - Per-channel cooldown (default 1s) so it can't flood a busy channel
-- One bot process serves any number of servers — stats and counters are tracked per server, and commands register automatically wherever it's invited
+- One bot process can serve any number of servers.
+Stats and counters are tracked per server, and commands register automatically wherever it's invited

 ## Commands